lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 "subject", is preferred in order to avoid confusion with the field name.
-It is important to note that the end entities here will include not only human users of applications, but also applications themselves (e.g., for IP security) or devices (e.g., routers or industrial control systems).
+It is important to note that the end entities here will include not only human users of applications, but also applications themselves (e.g., for IKE/IPSEC) or devices (e.g., routers or industrial control systems).
 This factor influences the protocols that the PKI management operations use; for example, application software is far more likely to know exactly which